elk-audio/elk-docs/docs/html/_sources/documents/sushi_internal_plugins.md.txt

     + "gain" : Gain control of audio sent in dB.
 Default: 0.83.
 (Normalized from [-120, 24], Default 0 dB).

   * **Properties**:
-    + "destination" : Name of a Return plugin to send to
+    + "destination_name" : Name of a Return plugin to send to

 ### Return